LingyeWU/CompSci-Unit-2/Journal.md

 Nov.6th
 =========
 Today we've started a new unit on binary-decimal conversion.
 We've discussed about how to create a two-button communication system and what are other alternatives for keyboard and mouses.
 We've also touched upon the idea of using Tinkercad and Arduino.
+The first several things we did was to explore the Arduino toolkit on our own and build a traffic light.

 Nov.11th